 When you use public transit in New York, you entrust your safety to MTA operators.
 However, a recent audit suggests that the MTA may not be as safe as it seems – and that the MTA could be held liable for more injuries.

 The report gave a failing grade for the training of MTA subway operators and conductors.
-The audit found that the MTA did not provide sufficient training for new operators, and that refresher training was also lacking.
+The audit found that the MTA did not provide sufficient training for new operators.
+Additionally, it revealed that refresher training for older employees was also lacking.

-Many drivers had not passed essential testing at the end of initial training, and more than half of MTA drivers didn’t pass the test administered at the end of refresher training.
+Many drivers had not passed essential testing at the end of initial training.
+Even more shocking, more than half of MTA drivers didn’t pass the test administered at the end of refresher training.
 Moreover, training failures were linked to poor job performance and safety events in MTA operators.
 The audit also identified that the MTA failed to send operators in for required medical assessments on time.

 A similar audit of the Staten Island Railway (SIR) revealed that operators there are not sufficiently trained either, and that monitoring for medical fitness was insufficient.
 The training files for employees were often incomplete, with missing or ungraded exams.
-Further, the SIR was not compliant in ensuring medical fitness for duty in new operators, or in continued medical monitoring of existing operators.
+Further, the SIR was not compliant in ensuring medical fitness for duty in new operators.
+Nor did were they complicit in continued medical monitoring of existing operators.

 Bottom line?
 If you get hurt in an MTA or SIR accident, there’s a good reason to suspect negligence and file a claim for compensation.
 Just be prepared for a fight.